jileyitayo/LandingAI2/backend/migrations/README.md

 ### User Profile Creation
 New users in `auth.users` automatically get a profile in `public.users`.

+## Storage Setup

+The `002_storage_avatars.sql` migration sets up Supabase Storage for user avatars.
+This creates:
+- A public `avatars` bucket for profile pictures
+- RLS policies ensuring users can only manage their own avatars
+- File size and type constraints

+**Important:** After running this migration, the avatar upload feature in the profile page will work automatically.

 ## Seed Data

-System templates and sample data will be added in a separate migration (`002_seed_templates.sql`) to keep schema migrations clean.
+System templates and sample data will be added in a separate migration (e.g., `003_seed_templates.sql`) to keep schema migrations clean.

 ## Rollback